-^{1&}quot;To be sure, courts and common law authorities state that a nolle does not constitute a favorable termination when it is entered for reasons that are 'not indicative of the defendant's innocence.'
+2 "To be sure, courts and common law authorities state that a nolle does not constitute a favorable termination when it is entered for reasons that are 'not indicative of the defendant's innocence.'
 [Washington v.
 Summerville, 127 F.3d 552, 557 (7th Cir.
 1997)].
 However, this qualifier is defined narrowly.
-It generally only includes nolles that are caused by the defendant-either by his fleeing the jurisdiction to make himself unavailable for trial or delaying a trial by means of fraud.
+It generally only includes nolles that are caused by the defendanteither by his fleeing the jurisdiction to make himself unavailable for trial or delaying a trial by means of fraud.
 It also includes any nolle entered in exchange for consideration offered by the defendant (e.g., cooperation).
 See generally RESTATEMENT (SECOND) OF TORTS § 660 (AM.
 LAW INST.
 1977)."
 Spak, 857 F.3d at 464.

-The latest of the three nolles is the one on which Count 6 is based.
-It occurred on January 16, 2019.
-The three-year statute of limitations ordinarily would have run on January 16, 2022, but it was extended by 347 days because of Executive Orders 7G and 10A.
-Thus, the statute of limitations ran on December 29, 2022.
+The charges against the plaintiff that are the basis for Count 3 were nolled on January 3, 2019.
+The three-year statute of limitations ordinarily would have run on January 3, 2022, but it was extended by 347 days because of Executive Orders 7G and 10A.
+Thus, the statute of limitations ran on December 16, 2022.

-The plaintiff contends, with respect to each of these three counts, that there was not a favorable termination of the case until it was "formally dismissed" thirteen months after the nolle pursuant to Connecticut General Statutes § 54-142a.
+The plaintiff contends with respect to Count 3 that there was not a favorable termination of the case until it was "formally dismissed" thirteen months after the nolle pursuant to Connecticut General Statutes § 54-142a.